 Meet Our Leadership Team

-The work of the OERI is guided by a team consisting of a Faculty Coordinator and Regional Representatives.
+The work of the OERI is guided by a team consisting of a Project Director, Area Representatives, Project Facilitators, and a Communications Coordinator.
+As of Fall 2023, we are welcoming an IDEA Framework Lead to the team.
 The ASCCC divides the state up into 4 geographic regions.
-Our structure ensures that we are distributed across the state and can be deployed to visit – virtually or in-person – any of our 114 accredited colleges as needed.
+Our structure ensures that we are distributed across the state and can be deployed to visit – virtually or in-person – any of our 116 accredited colleges as needed.

 Michelle has been actively involved in the Academic Senate for California Community Colleges (ASCCC) for over a decade, representing the ASCCC in various capacities and playing a role in a wide array of state-level endeavors, including guided pathways, C-ID, Statewide Career Pathways, the Student Success Task Force, and the implementation of SB 1440.
 Previously she served as the Psychology Editor for MERLOT (Multimedia Resource for Learning and Online Teaching) and was a founding Editorial Board member and served as Co-editor of the MERLOT Journal of Online Learning and Teaching (JOLT), a peer-reviewed online publication that launched in 2005.
 Prior to her involvement in statewide work, she served as Curriculum Chair and Distance Education Coordinator at her college.

 Regional Lead, Area A | Psychology, Taft College

 Contact Michelle Oja

 As a full-time professor at Taft College, Michelle’s current focus is on student success.
 She became the OER Liaison for her college in 2020, and earned a sabbatical to curate an open-licensed textbook and developed worksheet quizzes for behavioral statistics.